threecuptea/spark2_review/README.md

       - Features include
         - Take multiple files under recurvive folder into consideration and allow expandable folder structure
-        - de-duplicate rating (the same userId, movieId, rating and ts)
+        - Have to de-duplicate rating (the same userId, movieId, rating and ts) first.
+Window functions won't help de-duplicate.
+It will select both if duplicate records are first in the Window.
         - Use WindowSpec and Window functions to only select the latest rating for the same userId and movieId
         - groupBy agg and left_join